-Distance: About a mile round trip just to Devil’s Backbone, several miles if you do full loop trails.
+Distance: The hiking distance can be as long or short as you want at Bell Smith.
+About a mile round trip just to Devil’s Backbone, several miles if you do full loop trails.

 Difficulty: 3-4 out of 5.
 Devil’s Backbone requires descending stone steps.
 Other trails may feature steps and rugged terrain.
 During spring or heavy rain, the creek may be ankle deep or more.
 You can take a shortcut to the top of the natural bridge by way of a metal ladder which is slick and tricky or take the longer and easier way around.